MystenLabs/sui/explorer/client/README.md

 # How to Switch Environment

-By default, the Sui Explorer will attempt to connect to a locally running RPC server.
-Refer to [Local RPC Server & JSON-RPC API Quick Start](../../doc/src/build/json-rpc.md) on setting up a Local RPC Server.
+By default, the Sui Explorer attempts to connect to a local RPC server.
+For more information about using a  local RPC server, see [Local RPC Server & JSON-RPC API Quick Start](../../doc/src/build/json-rpc.md).

 If you want to use the explorer with another network, you can select your preferred network in the header of the explorer.